bsturgis0/raiden-agent/raiden+/DESKTOP_README.md

 # Raiden+ Desktop Installation Guide

 ## Quick Start
-1. Download the latest release of Raiden.exe
+1. Download and run the installer (RaidenSetup.exe) from the latest release
-2. Create a folder called "Raiden" on your computer (e.g., C:\Raiden)
-3. Place Raiden.exe in this folder
+2. Follow the installation wizard
+3. Start Raiden+ from your desktop or start menu
-4. Create a file called `.env` in the same folder with your API keys (see Configuration below)
+4. Configure your API keys in the Settings panel
-5. Double-click Raiden.exe to start the application

 ## Configuration
-Create a file named `.env` with your API keys:
+Create or edit the `.env` file in your Raiden+ installation directory:

 ```env
 GOOGLE_API_KEY=your_google_api_key